 You may be eligible for an exception to paying back the credit, depending on a couple of factors.
 For example, you aren’t required to pay the credit back if you don’t have a gain on the home’s sale.

 Only the gain on the sale of your primary residence can be excluded.
 That is, the home you live in most of the time.
 This is generally the address where you receive mail and the address listed with your identification or billing company.

 In the event that your house value increased when you didn’t live there, at least a part of that gain is taxable.
 You’re not qualified for tax exemption and cannot exclude any gain on the property that has been used as a rental house.
 If you used it as a rental, any gain from renting the house is taxable.
 To calculate the amount of gain you cannot exclude, assume the property’s value has gone up evenly during the period you owned it.

 Assuming that you will be selling another primary residence within two years, you might consider claiming the capital gain on the sale of your current house instead of excluding it.
 You can claim a tax exclusion only once every two years on the sale of your primary residence.

 In some cases it may be more beneficial to claim the current gain as income.
 You can then use the exclusion when selling your main residence in the future.

 The IRS requires that you update your address every time you sell your home by submitting Form 8822, Change of Address.
 You should do that, especially if you expect correspondence from the IRS, such as a tax refund.

 We tried to cover all the tax aspects of home ownership in this article.
 But there is definitely more to it.
-If you live in the Bronx, Eastchester, Mount Vernon, Westchester or Yonkers and want to know more about taxes on selling a house, call us for a free 15-minute tax consultation!
+If you live in the Bronx, Eastchester, Mount Vernon, Westchester or Yonkers and want to know more about taxes on selling a house, fill the form bellow or call our tax office in Bronx, NY!